Type 904 supply ship

 The Type 904 general stores issue ship and its successors Type 904A and Type 904B are second generation general stores issue ships currently in service with the People's Liberation Army Navy (PLAN).
-A total of five units have been built and as of mid 2015, two Type 904 ships, one Type 904A, and two Type 904B.
+A total of five units have been built as of mid-2015, including two Type 904 ships, one Type 904A, and two Type 904B.

 Type 904

 Built by Qiuxin (求新) Shipyard of Jiangnan Shipyard in Shanghai, the Type 904 (and its successor Type 904A) are frequently but erroneously referred by many as underway replenishment ships.
 However, this is incorrect because these ships are designed as general stores issue ships, and they lack the gentries and transfer stations, and thus are not capable of performing any underway replenishment duties.
-Type 904 and Type 904A are equipped with four davits each housing a small boat, with two on each side, and these boats are the primary means of transfer supplies.
+Type 904 and Type 904A are equipped with four davits each housing a small boat, with two on each side, and these boats are the primary means to transfer supplies.
 Type 904 and Type 904A are intended to supply garrisons on offshore islands without any port facilities.
-Helicopter can be carried, but it platform only, without any hangars, and helicopter is the secondary mean of transferring supplies.
+A helicopter can be carried, but it has a landing platform only, without any hangars, and helicopter is the secondary mean of transferring supplies.
 Type 904 AKS has received NATO reporting name Dayun (大运, meaning Great Transportation) class.
 Specification: